m9iv/focus-frame/README.md

 # FocusFrame

-Small and simple training React/JS project which helps you to focus on learning/to do things that you really want to learn/to do.
+Focus Frame helps to focus on what you really want to learn.

 This project was bootstrapped with Vite.